ui-router/angular-hybrid/README.md

-# UI-Router ng1-to-ng2
+# UI-Router angular-hybrid

-### Hybrid Angular 1/Angular 2 UI-Router apps
+### UI-Router support for Hybrid Angular/AngularJS apps

-This module provides [ngUpgrade](https://angular.io/docs/ts/latest/guide/upgrade.html) integration with UI-Router, enabling routing to both Angular 1 and Angular 2 Components (and/or templates).
+This module provides [ngUpgrade](https://angular.io/docs/ts/latest/guide/upgrade.html) integration with UI-Router.
+It enables UI-Router to route to both AngularJS and Angular components (and/or templates).

-Your app will be hosted on Angular 1 while you incrementally upgrade it to Angular 2.
+Your app will be hosted by AngularJS while you incrementally upgrade it to Angular.
-With `ui-router-ng1-to-ng2`, you can use either an Angular 1 or Angular 2 component as a view in your state definitions.
+With `@uirouter/angular-hybrid` you can use either an Angular component or an AngularJS component/template as the view in a state definition.

 ```js
 import { Ng2AboutComponentClass } from "./about.ng2.component";